syncfusion-content/blazor-docs/blazor/progress-bar/customization.md

 ## Thickness

-You can customize the thickness of the track using the [TrackThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_TrackThickness) progress using the [ProgressThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_ProgressThickness) and secondary progress using the [SecondaryProgressThickness] to render the progress bar with different appearances.
+You can customize the thickness of the track using the [TrackThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_TrackThickness) progress using the [ProgressThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_ProgressThickness) and secondary progress using the 'SecondaryProgressThickness' to render the progress bar with different appearances.

 ```cshtml
  @using Syncfusion.Blazor.ProgressBar